Helping you care for your best friend!

 We see pets in need of emergency care on a walk-in basis during regular business hours.
 If possible, please call in advance, or while you are on your way, to let us know you are coming and the nature of the injury.
 In this way, we can be ready for you when you arrive.

-(Please note we are not available after hours on Weekends or Holidays, see below for open emergency hospitals)
+After hours on Weekends or Holidays, see below for open emergency hospitals

 * California Veterinary Specialists, Animal Emergency Clinic, Emergency Pet Hospital of Redlands, Pet Poison Helpline, and ASPCA Pet Poison Hotline are not affiliated with Arrowhead Animal Hospital